equinor/omnia-tutorial/presentations/introduction.rst

 .. note::
     A hands on introduction with Omnia

     * They will get a better understanding of what Omnia is and how to use it so they are better equiped to develop within Equinor's new IT platform

-    How: A mixture of presentations and tutorial.
+    * How: A mixture of presentations and tutorial.
 We will reference Azure documentation extensively as they need to know how to navigate these pages.

-    A lot of material to get through, but we focus on the most important points so don't panic if you can't complete something.
+    * A lot of material to get through, but we focus on the most important points so don't panic if you can't complete something.
+    * Difference from MS course - focus on implementation and Equinor focus.
+Supplement with MS courses for tech deep dive.

     What we are not covering

     * You will not be an expert after 1 day
     * Every possible scenario - but we will touch on alternatives
     * All the details - this is a high level introduction to set context, we will dig into the details more as we go along.

+    Signup

+    * Pre created resources.
+    * Destroy after 1? week
+    * Apply for *Data Developer* role in in AccessIT to get access to the Omnia *sandbox* environment (*VanDamme*)

     Other